-Sure, it isn’t absolutely perfect for me, but this leash has a lot going for it:
+Sure, it isn’t perfect for me, but this leash has a lot going for it:

 - Durability: I’ve been using this leash since June 2016.
 During nicer weather (April to November), I sometimes run with Banjo 15 miles a week.
 Even after continued use, the leash’s webbing has maintained its elasticity and there’s no fraying or signs of damage.

-- Control: There is a “traffic handle” located close to the buckle attachment, so I can use that to get control of Banjo quickly (when we’re crossing the street or passing an unfriendly dog).
-If we’re leisurely jogging along an otherwise empty trail, I can let that handle go; if Banjo stops to sniff, the webbing in the leash gently tugs her as I pull ahead.
+- Control: There is a “traffic handle” near the buckle attachment, so I can use that to get control of Banjo quickly (when we’re crossing the street or passing an unfriendly dog).
+If we’re leisurely jogging along an otherwise empty trail, I can let that handle go — if Banjo stops to sniff, the webbing in the leash gently tugs her as I pull ahead.

 Overall, the issues I’ve had with this leash are minimal and easy to forgive.
-Using it has made running with Banjo infinitely more manageable.
+Using it has made running with my dog so much more manageable.
 Without it, I doubt I’d be taking her on many of my outings.

-I continue to be impressed with how well the leash has withstood a year and a half of regular use and would recommend it to anyone wanting to take their pup jogging.
+I continue to be impressed with how well the leash has withstood a year and a half of regular use and would recommend it to anyone wanting to take their dog jogging.